Honka3rd/RxStore/README.md

 **_Observable computation_**

-sometimes we want a reduced or mapped value from our defined data in store
+sometimes we want a computed value from our defined data in store

 example